It’s a beautiful Saturday morning – the weekend is finally here.

 The batter comes together easily, as you likely already have all the ingredients in your pantry.

 Many pancake recipes call for separating the egg whites from the yolks and then folding in the whipped whites at the very end.
 I’ve found this to be an unnecessary step, at least with this recipe.

-- In a separate bowl, whisk together the eggs, milk, water and melted butter.
+- In a separate bowl, whisk the buttermilk,eggs, and melted butter.
 Add the dry ingredients and briskly fold in with a rubber spatula just until moistened.
 Lumps are okay.

 - Heat a griddle or a nonstick skillet over medium heat.
 Ladle 1/4 cup of batter on the griddle.
 Cook for a couple minutes or until bubbles appear on the surface of the pancake.
 Flip over and cook for another minute.